dqualls/CSVSort/README.md

-Readme for the Healthsparq CSV Sort!
+Healthsparq CSV Sort!

+Run the application from your terminal using `make run sort_column=state`